-Course Title & Code Credits Cred it Distributi Course on of the Eligibility Criteria Pre- requisite of the course Lecture Tutorial Practical (if any) Food Additives DSE FT 07 4 2 0 2 Studied XII PCM/PCB
+Course Title & Code Credits Credit Distribution of the Course Eligibility Criteria Pre- requisite of the course Lecture Tutorial Practical (if any) Food Additives DSE FT 07 4 2 0 2 Studied XII PCM/PCB

 - To understand the significance of food additives in food processing and preservation. - To appreciate the technological functions of additives id foods. - To comprehend the chemistry and toxicological aspects of food additives.